Where to Fish with Your Kids

 There are some challenges in taking youngsters fishing.
 One of the first is where to go.
 It should be a place where they have a reasonable chance of success, where they won’t get their line hung up too often and it shouldn’t be too far from home.

 Both you and your kids can be certain to have a good time.
 Just be sure not to take it too seriously.
 Realize that while youngsters like to catch fish, they also like to play, throw rocks and get wet.

 What You Need to Know

-Kids under 12 years of age fish for free, while those 12 to 15 need a junior fishing license, and those over 16 need to have a regular fishing license.
-Both types of licenses need a parent or legal guardian signature at the time of purchase.
+Kids under 12 years of age fish for free, while those 12 to 15 need a junior combination license, and those over 16 need to have a regular fishing license.

 Where to Fish with Your Kids in Nevada: